logux/server/README.md

 This framework helps you to write Logux server and define back-end callbacks for each client’s event type.

-This is a first **proof-of-concept** version.
-It simply synchronizes all the actions between clients, not yet having many syntax sugar that we've planned for future.

 <a href="https://evilmartians.com/?utm_source=logux-server">
   <img src="https://evilmartians.com/badges/sponsored-by-evil-martians.svg"
        alt="Sponsored by Evil Martians" width="236" height="54">